 Ah, I needed this to close out my weekend, especially since I find The National tedious.
 With two albums under the Night Sweats belt, they have plenty of material to keep the energy up for an hour set.
 The twenty-to-fifty something audience (skewing younger to be sure) lapped it up, as did I. Rateliff is a rare combination of unassuming, heartfelt, and yet a great frontman.

 Also Rankedsee more on Nathaniel Rateliff

 The most visually interesting set of the weekend also included some of the absolute highlights, notably Byrne and his large, “standing instruments only” band performing a decent chunk of Talking Heads classics.
 After opening with two new songs, the one-two punch of ’I Zimbra’ and ‘Slippery People’ had me and the large crowd chanting and dancing ecstatically.
 The unique arrangements of classic Talking Heads songs felt just as powerful as back in the day, and the band was an absolute treat visually, which bolstered the so-so newer/solo material.
 The 65 year old Byrne also busted hella dance moves throughout the set.
 He closed with a Janelle Monáe song which sounded fine (although I initially mistook it a new one of his).
 A set that had me smiling all the way through.

-#59 on The Hottest Silver Foxessee more on David Byrne
+#64 on The Best Frontmen in Rocksee more on David Byrne